aireilly/openshift-mkdocs/docs/scalability_and_performance/cnf-create-performance-profiles.md

 Learn about the Performance Profile Creator (PPC) and how you can use it to create a performance profile.

-## About the Performance Profile Creator
+## About the Performance Profile Creator {#cnf-about-the-profile-creator-tool_cnf-create-performance-profiles}

 The Performance Profile Creator (PPC) is a command-line tool, delivered with the Node Tuning Operator, used to create the performance profile.
 The tool consumes `must-gather` data from the cluster and several user-supplied profile arguments.
 The PPC generates a performance profile that is appropriate for your hardware and topology.